D-X-Y/AutoDL-Projects/docs/NATS-Bench.md

 ```

-## The Procedure of Creating NATS-Bench
+## How to Re-create NATS-Bench from Scratch

 ### The Size Search Space

 The following command will train all architecture candidate in the size search space with 90 epochs and use the random seed of `777`.
 If you want to use a different number of training epochs, please replace `90` with it, such as `01` or `12`.
-If you want to use a different
 ```
 bash ./scripts/NATS-Bench/train-shapes.sh 00000-32767 90 777
 ```